Types of tennis match: Wheelchair tennis

 Played in both singles and doubles forms by people in wheelchairs.
 The main difference is that the ball may bounce twice before it is hit, the second bounce may even be outside the court.
 All four Grand Slam tournaments include wheelchair tennis.

 Visually impaired tennis

-Visually impaired tennis (also known as "blind tennis" in Japan, its country of origin, and as "sound tennis" is some parts of the world) is competed in 4 types of classification where the B1 (blind) group requires players to wear a blindfold and utilizes special balls, which make a sound upon contact with the court.
+Visually impaired tennis (also known as blind tennis in Japan, its country of origin, and as sound tennis in some parts of the world) is competed in 4 types of classification where the B1 (blind) group requires players to wear a blindfold and utilizes special balls, which make a sound upon contact with the court.
 It usually uses a smaller court and a lower net than standard tennis; up to three bounces may be allowed before returning the ball.
 While sound tennis is not part of ITF, ATP, and WTA tournaments, an international tournament is held annually, and world rankings are published for male and female players with different degrees of disability.